usnistgov/OSCAL/docs/prose/catalog.md

 search: true
 ---
-# OSCAL Catalogs and Controls
+# Introduction to OSCAL Controls and Catalogs
 TBD: Expand this.
 This is an introduction to the concepts of OSCAL controls and catalogs.

 ## OSCAL Controls